Series: Power Rangers Lightspeed Rescue

 - Alpha Strike: The Lightspeed Solarzord's Finishing Move, which basically consists of blasting the living tar out of the target with everything it's got (specifically, blasters on it's head, chestplate, gauntlets, and two massive hip cannons formed out of the Solarzord's arms).

-- And the Adventure Continues: Even though their time as rangers is over, the end of the series features the rangers running off to help with another fire.
+- And the Adventure Continues: Even though their time as Rangers is over, the end of the series features the rangers running off to help with another fire.
+Latter seasons imply that Lightspeed Rescue eventually got up and running again,.

 - Arbitrary Skepticism: "No such thing as monsters" in "Trakeena's Revenge".
 Even discounting the prior portion of the season, it's the crossover, confirming that yes, the last seven years of monster attacks count.
 Because of this, Linkara has labled the woman who said this "The Dumbest Woman In Power Rangers Ever."